libreform/libreform/README.md

 [![Build Status](https://travis-ci.org/libreform/wp-libre-form.svg?branch=master)](https://travis-ci.org/libreform/wp-libre-form) [![Latest Stable Version](https://poser.pugx.org/libreform/wp-libre-form/v/stable)](https://packagist.org/packages/libreform/wp-libre-form) [![Total Downloads](https://poser.pugx.org/libreform/wp-libre-form/downloads)](https://packagist.org/packages/libreform/wp-libre-form) [![Latest Unstable Version](https://poser.pugx.org/libreform/wp-libre-form/v/unstable)](https://packagist.org/packages/libreform/wp-libre-form) [![License](https://poser.pugx.org/libreform/wp-libre-form/license)](https://packagist.org/packages/libreform/wp-libre-form)

 Use standard HTML5 markup to create fully functional forms for WordPress.
-[Version 2.0 breaks backwards compatibility.](#new-in-2-0)
+[Version 2.0 breaks backwards compatibility.](#new-in-20)

 ## Features

 - Forms are made of plain ol' HTML5; Type it in and it comes out as you intended.
 - Works with any[\*](docs/limitations.md) valid HTML form.
 Just copy a form from a website and it should just work.
-- Form submissions are saved to the database, each form has it's own table for the submissions
+- Submissions are saved to the database, each form has it's own table for the submissions
 - Forms are stored in a custom post type `libreform`, and the accompanying data is in `wp_postmeta`.
 Importing and exporting your forms is as easy as ever.
+- Forms are submitted with AJAX by default, but falls back to traditional methods if necessary.
 - Validates fields tagged with the native HTML5 `required` attribute.
 Can be extended to validate `pattern` attribute if necessary.
 - **It's hackable.** Add your own functionality with hooks and APIs.
 Frontend and backend.
 - Email notifications of received form submissions
 - File upload support to Media Library and outside with input type=file
 - Multilingual support with Polylang
 - Imported HTML templates for forms
-- Selectors like `## USER_EMAIL ##`.
-Like eval, but safe.
+- Selectors like `## USER_EMAIL ##`, `## SUBMISSION ##` and `## FORM ##`.
+Think of it as safe eval.
+Did we mention it's easy to create more of these yourself?
 - JavaScript API, written in TypeScript
-- Forms are submitted with AJAX by default, but fall back to traditional methods if necessary.

 ## Why?

 Modern HTML markup is a great way to build forms.
 With Libre Form, there's no need to use clunky form builders that are hard to customise.
 Ever tried building a pixel perfect implementation of a form design?
 It's drastically harder when you don't control the markup.

 WP Libre Form is built upon the "WYSIWYG" principle.
-We use the HTML you supply somewhat as-is, we only parse it for selectors and minify it, so `wpautop` doesn't murder it.
+We use the HTML you supply _somewhat_ as-is.
+We only parse it for selectors and minify it, so `wpautop` doesn't murder it.

-That's our core feature, the rest are bonuses which you may find useful.

 ## Try it